EBVcube/ebv-workshop2024/README.md

 ## Agenda

-### Session 1 - Overview of the EBVCube Concept and EBV Data Portal -  7.10.2024 - 11 o'clock
+### Session 1 - Overview of the EBVCube Concept and EBV Data Portal -  7.10.2024
 Workshop start: 11 o'clock

 1. Overview of the EBV Cube Concept and EBV Data Portal